ONSdigital/csvcubed/external-docs/docs/guides/errors/build-command-errors/missing-uri-template-name-error.md

 ## When it occurs

-You are referencing a column name in the uri template but that column does not exist.
+You are referencing a column name in a uri template but that column does not exist.

 ## How to fix